 Run Windows CHKDSK Using Command Prompt

-To run chkdsk on Windows 10 using the command prompt, check out the guide below.
-This method is also applicable to other versions of Windows, like Windows 8 and lower.
+Check out the guide below to run chkdsk on Windows 10 using the command prompt window.
+This method also applies to other versions of Windows, like Windows 8 and lower.

-⦁ Inside Windows Command Prompt, type ‘chkdsk (drive letter you wish to check for bad sectors and errors)’ and press Enter.
+Inside the command prompt window, type ‘chkdsk (drive letter you wish to check for bad sectors and disk errors)’ and press Enter.

-⦁ chkdsk (drive letter) /r – if you wish to locate bad sectors on your hard drive and recover any information stored in it, you can run chkdsk /r command on Windows Command Prompt.
+chkdsk (drive letter) /r – if you wish to locate bad sectors on your hard drive and recover any information stored in it, you can run the chkdsk /r command.

-⦁ chkdsk (drive letter) /x – this command is only applicable for secondary drives that you wish to scan.
-The /x parameter instructs Windows Check Disk to eject or unmount your hard drive first before proceeding with the scan so that it can properly repair all the files including the ones that may be in use by another process on your computer.
+chkdsk (drive letter) /x – this command only applies to secondary drives you wish to scan.
+The /x parameter instructs Windows Check Disk to eject or unmount your hard drive before proceeding with the scan to adequately repair all the files, including the ones that another process may use on your computer.

-⦁ chkdsk (drive letter) /c – for a hard disk that is formatted with NTFS file system, you can use the /c parameter on Windows Command Prompt to speed up the scan process when you run chkdsk on your computer which skips the process of checking cycles with your folder structure.
+chkdsk (drive letter) /c – for a hard drive that is formatted with NTFS file system, you can use the /c parameter to speed up the scan process when you run chkdsk on your computer which skips the process of checking cycles with your folder structure.

-⦁ chkdsk (drive letter) /i – here’s another parameter that can speed up the scan of NTFS formatted hard drive which instructs Windows Check Disk to speed up the checking of the indexes on your hard disk.
+chkdsk (drive letter) /i – here’s another parameter that can speed up the scan of an NTFS formatted drive, which instructs Windows Check Disk to speed up the checking of the indexes on your hard drive.

 Run CHKDSK Using Windows Interface

-Alternatively, if you are uncomfortable using Windows Command Prompt to run chkdsk on your computer, you can also use the user interface to execute the check disk command.
-The user interface is much easier to use compared to using the Windows Command Prompt.
+Alternatively, if you are uncomfortable using Windows Command Prompt to run chkdsk on your computer, you can also use the user interface to execute the chkdsk scan command.
+The user interface is much easier to use than the Windows Command Prompt.

-⦁ After that, right-click on the drive that you want to check from the side menu.
+After that, right-click on the drive you want to check from the side menu.

-⦁ Lastly, click on Scan Drive from the prompt that appeared to start the disk check of your drive.
+Lastly, click on Scan Drive from the prompt that appears to start the disk check of your drive.

 Once the disk check is finished, it will display if errors were found during the scan and automatically fix these hard drive errors.
 Restart your computer and observe afterward if your system performance has improved.